akhil-ghatiki/thoughtworks-vodqa-contract-testing/README.md

       `docker-compose up`

+      P.S: If above command did not work, try running `docker-compose pull` and then `docker-compose up`

       The docker compose file pulls the pact-broker image and also spawns up the prostgres DB which is used by pact-broker to store data.
 Dive into the compose file for